BerndFranzen/Mod-HAMMR/README.md

     Name                Power Gear  Speed MMScore Mod-Sets      Transmitter       Receiver    Processor         Holo-Array            Data-Bus        Multiplexer
     Jedi Master Kenobi  42292 uzR07 580   150     Health/Speed  27(5)-HE-Offense  32-SP-Speed 26(5)-SP-Defense  23(5)-HE-Crit.
 Damage 23(5)-SP-Health 26(5)-SP-Offense

+Name - The ingame name of the character, this may not reflect the name that you see in your localized version of the game but the API cannot return anythin else.
+Power -

 PREREQUISITES
 =============